Peter537/Soft1-DB-OLA3/query-optimization.md

 ![alt text](./img/q-e2-e2.png)

-There is not a big difference in the execution time, this is more then likely because the data set is so small.
+There is not a big difference in the execution time (~1 ms), this is more then likely because the data set is so small.
 But in a larger data set the difference would be more noticable.
+How ever we can se that the query is now using index scan insted of sequential scan on customer_id.

 ## Exercise 3